 - How can you reach out to your most profitable clients?

-You can take the answers to these questions to create new goals designed to build on what you’ve learned and reflect the progress you’ve made throughout the latest cycle.
+You can take the answers to these questions to create new goals designed to build on what you’ve learned and reflect on the progress you’ve made throughout the latest cycle.
 And so the Plan-Do-Review-Improve process begins again, an infinite cycle that will help you grow your business to its full potential.